 Running these two commands in a sequence should fix the SELinux errors.

 Verifying your environment

-Once you have configured your symbolic links as described, you should be able to run
+Once you’ve set everything up as described, you should be able to run

 docker version and